Engineering Summer Camps

-This camp introduces students to the various engineering disciplines through fun, age-appropriate activities such as building bottle rockets, designing concrete canoes and learning about digital gaming.
+This camp introduces students to the various engineering disciplines through fun, age-appropriate activities such as building bottle rockets, experimenting with chemical engineering and learning about all fields of engineering.
 Field trips and campus tours introduce students to some of Northern Nevada's engineering landmarks.
 Camp sessions are led by university faculty and graduate students.

 Young Women in Engineering Camp

 For young women only!
 An introduction to engineering including lessons, hands-on activities, and mentoring from professional female engineers, university faculty, alumni, and current engineering students.

 The curriculum for this camp is very similar to the Introduction to Engineering and MESA camps, and it is not recommended that students attend more than one.

 This program is for students to expand their knowledge and awareness of robotics and UAS technology.
 Students will encounter scientific principles such as lift, thrust, drag, and propulsion.
 The use of UAS simulators will expose campers to new technologies and the use of other technological devices in the camp will prepare them for advancing technologies in the general workforce.

 This camp introduces students to the fields of Chemical and Materials Engineering.
 Students will learn through demonstration, hands-on activities and lecture.
 Students will also participate in an off-campus field trip to a local Chemical & Material Engineering company.
 Please note: Some material may be duplicated in the Intro to Engineering camp.

 This camp introduces students to some of the main areas within civil and environmental engineering, including earthquake engineering, geotechnical engineering and transportation engineering.
 Students will also conduct experiments in water treatment, soil liquefaction, and bridge building.